reactome-fi/fi_sc_analysis/python/README.md

 #### Note

-This Python package is used to **build regulatory networks** composed of both transcription factors and pathways in Reactome.
+This Python package is used to help **building regulatory networks** composed of both transcription factors and pathways in Reactome.
 The actual Python code used to build regulatory networks is hosted at [https://github.com/reactome-fi/sc_regulatory_network](https://github.com/reactome-fi/sc_regulatory_network "sc_regulatory_network").

 #### Installation